 - Benign paroxysmal positional vertigo (BPPV) is vertigo brought on by specific changes in the position of your head.
 It’s caused by calcium crystals floating in the semicircular canals of the ear.

 - Meniere’s disease is an inner ear disorder that affects balance and hearing.

-- Acute peripheral vestibulopathy (APV) is inflammation of the inner ear, causing sudden onset of vertigo.
+- Acute peripheral vestibulopathy (APV) is inflammation of the inner ear, which causes a sudden onset of vertigo.